 Description of activity: Compete against other schools locally, regionally, nationally and internationally in solving challenging problems in mathematics.
 Math Team is an excellent opportunity to study mathematics topics that are not always encountered in the classroom and to build one’s skills in mathematics and in general problem-solving.

-Where to go for more information: A117, or email Mr. Skerbitz.
+Where to go for more information: C314, or email Lee Barnett.

 Length of season: October to March along with a few invitational and voluntary competitions from March until the end of May.

 Practice site: C314, but our first informational meeting is usually in the 4th floor forum room.